mattegoat/pragma-docs/docs/versioned_docs/version-V3/starknet/Cairo 1/computational-feeds/Yield Curve.md

 ## Yield Curve

 Pragma offers a feed that calculates the zero-coupon interest-rate curve fully on-chain.
 The interest rate values are derived from BTC spot and futures price difference, and Aave overnight rate.
+You can find more informations regarding the implementation [here](https://github.com/Astraly-Labs/pragma-oracle/blob/main/src/compute_engines/yield_curve/yield_curve.cairo)

-##Sample Code
+## Sample Code

 ```rust